 When you submit the reservation, please kindly read the NOTICE below.

 train Your submitted reservation is not an order, but just an inquiry.
-The reservation need to be confirmed by Tibet Odyssey Tours.
+The reservation need to be confirmed by TIBETTRAVEL.COM.

-train Due to limited supply of tickets, generally speaking, Tibet Odyssey Tours just offers the tickets to the cunstomers who book tour and tickets together, and does not offer tickets reservation service only.
-If you have already had a travel plan, please feel free to get a price quotation from Tibet Odyssey Tours.
+train Due to limited supply of tickets, generally speaking, TIBETTRAVEL.COM just offers the tickets to the cunstomers who book tour and tickets together, and does not offer tickets reservation service only.
+If you have already had a travel plan, please feel free to get a price quotation from TIBETTRAVEL.COM.
 We are sure to offer you the competitive price.

 train It is better to reserve train tickets 3-6 months in advance, as the railway station tickets office normally give preferential treatment to earlier order.